reneenilsen/shopper/README.md

 Signed in users are able to create products then are able to view, edit and destroy their products.
 The creation of a product includes a title, description, price, image, quantity and selection of a category.
 Users with an admin authorisation when a product is created, a condition of ‘New’ is assigned where as a general user’s product is created with a condition of ‘Pre-Owned’.
 An admin is also authorised to edit and destroy general user’s products if deemed inappropriate.
 Admin also have the ability to create and destroy categories.

 Signed in users can also just purchase without creating any products of their own.
-The footer includes link adding a new product and view/create categories as an admin.
+The footer is a copyright symbol and the name of the creator as well as year created.

 ![sitemap](https://github.com/reneenilsen/shopper/blob/master/app/assets/images/Untitled%20Document.png "Sitemap")